 By contrast, traditional word completion interfaces place the completion options above the keyboard; viewing and selecting a word completion on a standard keyboard interrupts the visual and motor planning used to type letters.

-Note: We now see why the Steady Type keyboard has the punctuation / space row of keys at the top. iOS does not allow third-party keyboards to draw outside the keyboard rectangle, even temporarily.
+Note: We now see why the Steady Type keyboard has the punctuation / space row of keys at the top.
+Our initial implementation is in iOS, which does not allow third-party keyboards to draw outside the keyboard rectangle, even temporarily.
 If we were able to display targets outside the keyboard rectangle on top of the application’s content view, we could support word completion and still place the function / space row of keys at the bottom.
 We would also have more flexibility to make the targets larger and spread them further apart.

 Steady Type offers word completions one keystroke earlier than standard keyboard interfaces.
 This supports our goal of minimizing the number of keystrokes needed to type words and makes typing go more quickly.